iNitialM505/Maybank-Application-Interview/README.md

       - Model Layer (model): `ReportHistory.java` is part of this layer.
 This layer represents data and the rules that govern access to and updates of this data.
       - DTO Layer (dto): `GithubResponse.java`, `GithubUserDTO.java`, `ReportHistoryDTO.java` are part of this layer.
 Data Transfer Objects are used to transfer data between processes, reducing the number of method calls.
 2. ####  Adapter pattern:
-   - `GithubClient.java` could be seen as an adapter for Github's API.
-It's the piece of code that is directly responsible for making requests to Github's API and might handle translating between the application's models and the API's models.
+   - `GithubClient.java` could be seen as an adapter for GitHub's API.
+It's the piece of code that is directly responsible for making requests to GitHub's API and might handle translating between the application's models and the API's models.
 3. #### Singleton pattern:
    - The `HttpClientConfig.java`, `SpaceConfig.java`, `GlobalConstant.java`, `ResponseCode.java` classes are potential candidates for the singleton pattern.
 If these classes hold application-wide, shared resources (such as configuration parameters), then they could be implemented as singletons.
 4. #### Factory pattern: Factory pattern: